Moomins

-In all, nine books were released in the series, together with five picture books and a comic strip being released between 1945 and 1993.
+Between 1945 and 1993, nine books were released in the series, together with five picture books and a comic strip.

-The Moomins have since been the basis for numerous television series, films and even two theme parks: one called Moomin World in Naantali, Finland, and another Akebono Children's Forest Park in Hannō, Saitama, Japan.
+The Moomins have inspired numerous television series, films, and three theme parks: Moomin World in Naantali, Finland, and MoominValley Park and Akebono Children's Forest Park both in Hannō, Saitama, Japan.

 Etymology

+There are two different stories of how the term moomintroll was invented.

+On one occasion, Jansson explained that the term mumintroll was originally coined during her childhood by her uncle: to deter the young Jansson from taking food from his pantry, the uncle told her that it was inhabited by "cold moomintrolls", which would come out of the corners and rub their noses against Jansson if she came to steal food.